CSS

 }

-🧠 Why Use max-width
+🧠 Why Use max-width?

-Here’s why max-width
+Here’s why max-width is so important:

 - Prevents elements from becoming too wide on large screens